-Read what the following individuals —all working in grief/loss, end of life, thanatology and trauma—have to say about their own experience as dreamscaping clients.
+Read what the following practitioners—all working in grief/loss, end of life, thanatology and trauma—have to say about their own experience as dreamscaping clients.

 Dreamscaping— I think it’s about changing your inner narrative.
 Instead of continually stopping at the points you stopped at in your development or your processing of these critical dimensions of your life, you can expand them through thinking about what might have been, or what could be, or what you wish had happened—you get to express your unmet needs.
 Obviously, I can’t go back in time to our family garage.
 But I’m going to be in my own garage, this evening, or this weekend, when my son is coming down, and I’ll sense his unmet needs sensitively.
 You bring it back into your life.
 It’s not that you’re resolving something in the past.
 You’re expanding your own sensitivities and awareness so they can allow you to live more fully in the life you are in now.
 I don’t see it as re-making the past.
 I see it as growing into the future.

 Viewing the Dreamscape for the first time brings up something very unexpected.
 (Laughs) I had no idea that I would be going back to our kitchen this afternoon and seeing my mom!
 (Chokes up) I've been so consumed with her old age and her dying the last 10 years, it's been hard for me to remember her as a vibrant mom.
 Sure, I've done a lot of reminiscing with my brother and sister, but there was something about seeing that moment from my childhood that was a comfort and a joy and totally positive and freeing.
 The pacing was definitely client-driven.
 Your questions assisted me to get to MY spot rather than lingering at my three year old self (which I kept wanting to do) or 80 year old mom.
 Helping me get into that space brought up the joy of what my experience was, rather than hers.